 I do have to apologise for the lateness of this week’s instalment.
 When I sat down to watch it on Thursday I discovered, to my dismay, that it wasn’t on Netflix or Amazon Prime.
 This was dreadful news as it meant having to get up from my chair to fetch the DVD down from the shelf.
 Even worse, then, was the discovery of absolutely nothing between The Fifth Element and Flashdance, meaning that I do not actually own A Fish Called Wanda.
-After a trip to the local HMV at the weekend, I was able to watch it and resume watching.
-Yes, I could have written everything below based on my memories of having seen it a year or two ago, but I’ve been watching all of the 80s Movie Challenge films as I go (even the ones I’m not writing) so it felt like the done thing.
-Anyway, on with the write-up…
+After a trip to the local HMV at the weekend, I was finally able to watch it.
+Yes, I could have written everything below based on my memories of having seen it a year or two ago, but I’ve been watching all of the 80s Movie Challenge films as I go (even the ones I’m not writing up myself) so it felt like the done thing.
+Anyway, on with the retrospective…

 If there’s one thing any British teenager HAS to understand if they’re to develop a sense of humour to cope with the disappointing world of adulthood, it’s Monty Python’s Flying Circus.
 Since its 1969 inception the Pythons’ subversive, surrealist brand of comedy has been a favourite with students up and down the country.
 On top of that, its influence with comics and writers has made a massive mark on British pop culture.
 From The Hitch Hiker’s Guide To The Galaxy to The Young Ones, The Mighty Boosh to The Simpsons and Spinal Tap and beyond, the importance of their legacy cannot be denied.